 Until that happens, this is just another keyboard flirtation which is going nowhere.

-Q: Did he even love me?
+Question: Did he even love me?
 Did he cheat?
 Does he love her now?

 We were happy until he told me that he doesn’t love me 100%.
 He took another girl to his workplace to eat but he never took me there.
 We broke up but he came back again.
 One minute he would be talking about an open relationship, the next he would tell me not to fall in love with someone else.
 Two days after he left me he was dating this other girl.

-A: This man clearly wanted the best of both worlds and didn’t quite have the guts to tell you he wanted to break up.
+Answer: This man clearly wanted the best of both worlds and didn’t quite have the guts to tell you he wanted to break up.
 Or perhaps he wasn’t sure if this other girl really wanted him.

 I am sorry for the upset you have gone through but really, this man is not worth your time or your emotions.